jerebtw/Sepa-JS-XML/README.md

 # Sepa JS XML

-This is a libary to generate SEPA xml files.
+This is a library to generate SEPA xml files.

 ```
 Note that this library has not been tested 100%